A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: A Perturbed DCA for Computing d-Stationary Points of the DC Program

-The Assumption \ref{ass:linear_independence} is not restrictive.
-Before we prove the theoretical guarantees of pDCA for computing d-stationary points of \eqref{eq:dc_general}, we first show that Assumption~\ref{ass:linear_independence} holds for the following examples we discussed in Section \ref{sec:DC}.
+Assumption~\ref{ass:linear_independence} is not restrictive.
+Before we prove the theoretical guarantees of perturbed DCA for computing d-stationary points of \eqref{eq:dc_general}, we first show that Assumption~\ref{ass:linear_independence} holds for the following examples we discussed in Section~\ref{sec:DC}. {If \(\mathcal{M}(x^*)\) is a singleton, Assumption~\ref{ass:linear_independence} holds trivially.
+Hence, we only need to consider the case \(|\mathcal{M}(x^*)|\geq2\).}

-\paragraph{Example 1 ($K$-sparse regularization):} Without loss of generality, we assume $\lambda=1$ in \eqref{eq:dc_ksparse} for simplicity.
+\paragraph{Example 1 ($K$-sparse regularization)} Without loss of generality, we assume $\lambda=1$ in \eqref{eq:dc_ksparse} for simplicity.
 An index $i \in \mathcal{M}(x^*)$ corresponds to a subset $\mathcal{J}_i \subset [n]$ with $|\mathcal{J}_i|=K$, representing the indices of the $K$ largest absolute coordinates of $x^*$.
 Since $\|\nabla \psi_i(x^*)\|^2 = K$ for all $i\in\mc M(x^*)$, we can choose $d = \nabla \psi_i(x^*) / \sqrt{K}$.
 For any $j \in \mathcal{M}(x^*) \setminus \{i\}$, the fact that $\mc J_j \neq \mc J_i$ implies $\langle \nabla \psi_j(x^*), \nabla \psi_i(x^*) \rangle < K$.
 Consequently, $\langle \nabla \psi_i(x^*) - \nabla \psi_j(x^*), d \rangle > 0$, ensuring $\mathcal{A}_i^* \neq \emptyset$.

-\paragraph{Example 2 (Capped $\ell_1$ penalty):} Recall that for each index $s \in \mathcal{I} := \{-1,0,1\}^n$, $\psi_s(x) = \sum_{j \in \mathrm{supp}(s)} (s_j x_j - \theta)$ (assuming $\lambda=1$) with $\nabla \psi_s(x) = s$.
+\paragraph{Example 2 (Capped $\ell_1$ penalty)} Recall that for each index $s \in \mathcal{I} := \{-1,0,1\}^n$, $\psi_s(x) = \sum_{j \in \mathrm{supp}(s)} (s_j x_j - \theta)$ (assuming $\lambda=1$) with $\nabla \psi_s(x) = s$.
 An index $s \in \mathcal{M}(x^*)$ if $s_j = \mathrm{sgn}(x_j^*)$ for $|x_j^*| > \theta$, $s_j = 0$ for $|x_j^*| < \theta$, and $s_j \in \{\mathrm{sgn}(x_j^*), 0\}$ for $|x_j^*| = \theta$.
 For any given $s \in \mathcal{M}(x^*)$, we construct a direction $d\in\mb R^n$ component-wise as:

 For any distinct active index $s' \in \mathcal{M}(x^*) \setminus \{s\}$, it holds that $(s_j - s'_j)d_j = 1$ if $s_j \neq s'_j$, and $(s_j - s'_j)d_j = 0$ if $s_j = s'_j$.
 Consequently, $\langle \nabla \psi_s(x^*) - \nabla \psi_{s'}(x^*), d/\|d\| \rangle > 0$, which guarantees $\mathcal{A}_s^* \neq \emptyset$ for all $s \in \mathcal{M}(x^*)$.